VOLTTRON/volttron/docs/source/setup/index.rst

   **Alternatively**

-  You can download and install Erlang from `Erlang Soultion <https://www.erlang-solutions.com/resources/download.html>`_ Please include OTP/components - ssl, public_key, asn1, and crypto.
+  You can download and install Erlang from `Erlang Solution <https://www.erlang-solutions.com/resources/download.html>`_ Please include OTP/components - ssl, public_key, asn1, and crypto.
   Also lock version of Erlang using the `yum-plugin-versionlock <https://access.redhat.com/solutions/98873>`_

 2. Configure hostname
 ######################

   Rabbitmq requires a valid hostname to start.
 Use the command hostname on your linux machine to verify if a valid hostname is set.
 If not add a valid hostname to the file /etc/hostname.
-You would need sudo access to edit this file
+You would need sudo access to edit this file If you want your rabbitmq instance to be reachable externally, then a hostname should be resolvable to a valid ip.
-  If you want your rabbitmq instance to be reachable externally, then a hostname should be resolvable to a valid ip.
   In order to do this you need to have a entry in /etc/hosts file.
 For example, the below shows a valid /etc/hosts file

   .. code::